PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/chapter4/k8gb-example/README.md

   gslb-ns-nyc-gb     10.2.1.220
   gslb-ns-buf-gb     10.2.1.223

-- Create a new delegation for the gb.foowidgets.k8s zone, forwarding to both CoreDNS servers (1) in each K8s cluster - the delegated FQDNs for our CoreDNS servers in our example are: gslb-ns-us-nyc-gb.foowidgets.k8s and gslb-ns-us-buf-gb.foowidgets.k8s
+- Create a new delegation for the gb.foowidgets.k8s zone, forwarding to both CoreDNS servers (1) in each K8s cluster - the delegated FQDNs for our CoreDNS servers in our example are: gslb-ns-us-nyc-gb.foowidgets.k8s and gslb-ns-us-buf-gb.foowidgets.k8s.
+You can right click your domain in DNS Manager and select 'New Delegation'.
+It will ask you for the domain you want to delegate, enter gb and click next.
+The final step is to add the delegated Name Servers - add both name servers, gslb-ns-us-nyc-gb.foowidgets.k8s and gslb-ns-us-buf-gb.foowidgets.k8s. and click next to finish the delegation.

 ### Kubernetes Example Application